Cheap Liability Insurance California

 Financial Responsibility Law

-California requires all drivers maintain financial responsibility.
-You can comply with: 1) Minimum 30/60/15 liability insurance, 2) $35,000 deposit with DMV, 3) $35,000 surety bond, or 4) Self-insurance certificate.
-For most, cheap liability insurance is the most affordable and practical option.
+California requires drivers to maintain financial responsibility.
+You can comply with: 1) minimum 30/60/15 liability insurance, 2) a $75,000 deposit with the DMV, 3) a $75,000 surety bond, or 4) a self-insurance certificate.
+For most drivers, a liability policy is still the most practical option.

 California Low Cost Auto Insurance Program